 Our team is regularly consulted on the design and implementation of public policy.
 We strive to influence policy outcomes that support the growth of markets in solutions to environmental and social challenges.
 Through such advocacy, we can both maximise the effectiveness of policies and identify future investment opportunities.

-Read about our recent global policy advocacy activities and the impact of our work in the Engagement and Policy Advocacy Report 2022.
+Read about our recent global policy advocacy activities and the impact of our work in the Stewardship and Advocacy Report 2024.

 Our global advocacy strategy is currently focused on four key themes.
 Click to read an example of our activity for each of these areas.